Updated: Apr 25

 The whole nature of the temple was to be the place where the spheres of heaven and earth met.
 Understanding a little about the temple can actually help us understand more about our role as Christians.

-So what was the temple like in Jesus' day?
+What was the Jerusalem temple like in Jesus' day?

 While the details are debated, I think everyone agrees on the basic layout.
 (Well as much as historians agree on anything!)
 There are many wonderful details, but we'll just do a simple overview.